 Group speed tomography is performed in two steps.
-The first, preliminary, step generates overly smoothed maps at each period in order to identify and reject any remaining bad measurements.
+The first, preliminary, step generates overly smoothed maps at each period in order to identify and reject remaining bad measurements.
 The over-smoothed model fits most data well as the example misfit histogram for the 16 sec data set shows in Figure 7a.
 We discard group velocity measurements with travel time residuals larger than 15 sec, which is about the RMS value of the travel time residuals at most periods.
-The number of paths remaining after data reduction is listed in Figure 5bb.
-Although there are about 5800 inter-station paths, after data rejection only about 20-30% off paths remain.
+The number of paths remaining after data reduction is presented as the bottom curve in Figure 5b.
+Although there are about 7800 inter-station paths, after data rejection is completed, only about 20% measurements remain.

 The second step of tomography is the construction of the final maps.
-Maps are constructed on a $1^{\circ}$ x $1^{\circ}$ grid across Europe and are defined relative to the reference maps computed from the 3-D model of Shapiro and Ritzwoller (2002).
+Maps are constructed on a 1° x 1° grid across Europe and are defined relative to the reference maps computed from the 3-D model of Shapiro and Ritzwoller (2002).
 In an important sense, the reference maps already have a priori information imposed on crustal structure.
 The 3-D model itself was constructed as a perturbation to a starting model that included information about sediments and crustal thicknesses.
 For this reason, we choose to seek only smooth perturbations to the reference maps.

 Examples of path density and resolution are shown in Figure 8 for the 16 sec measurements.
-Results are similar from 10 sec to 50 sec period, although there is a reduction in path density and resolution with increasing period due to the decrease in the number of measurements at long periods.
+Results are similar from 10 sec to 50 sec period, although there is a reduction in path density and resolution with increasing period due to the decrease in the number of measurements at long periods, which is caused by the reduction in SNR above 20 sec period.
 The resolution of surface wave tomography depends primarily on path density and the azimuthal distribution of paths.
 The azimuthal distribution of paths is good in the center of the study region as demonstrated by Figure 3, but deteriorates near the boundaries.
 Path density is highest in the center of Europe and also gradually degrades toward the edge of the study region.
 As Figure 8 indicates, average resolution is estimated to be about 100 km in the center of the study region in Europe, and degrades toward the periphery of the map where station coverage is minimal.